aq.table(columns[, names]) · Source

 // create table from an input CSV loaded from 'url'

-// alternatively, use the loadCSV method
+// for performant stream-based parsing, use the loadCSV method

 aq.fromCSV(await fetch(url).then(res => res.text()))

-# aq.fromFixed(text[, options]) · Source
+# aq.fromFixed(input[, options]) · Source

 , which will cause all columns to be loaded as strings.
 To perform custom parsing of input column values, use options.parse.

-) before reading data.true
+) before reading data.string

-) for automatic type inference.1000
+) for automatic type inference.number

-) to use for type inference.Examples
+) to use for type inference.Record<string, function>

 // create table from an input fixed-width string